adamfootdev/AboutKit/README.md

 let profile = AKProfile(username: "appdeveloper", platform: .twitter)
 ```

-The developer ID can be found by locating the App Store page that contains all of your apps e.g. <https://apps.apple.com/developer/id987654321>

 ### AKFeatureItem

 This is a struct containing details relating to items that appear on a feature list screen.
 It can be created as follows: